marko-grub/candidate-repo/README.md

 ### Installing

+1. Please clone the repositiory
+2. Navigate to the cloned folder

-1. Install dependencies
+3. Install dependencies

 ```
 npm install
 ```

-3. Run the application
+4. Run the application

 ```
 npm run dev
 ```

-4. Open the 'dev server' in your browser
+5. Open the 'dev server' in your browser http:localhost:3000/

 ### Interview Prerequises